devops329/devops/instruction/recovery/recovery.md

 #### Example

-An RPO of 5 minutes means that a failure with cause no more than 5 minutes of lost data.
-With JWT Pizza that might mean that any pizza that was ordered during that time might not get delivered, recorded, or billed.
+An RPO of 5 minutes means that a failure will cause no more than 5 minutes of lost data.
+With JWT Pizza, that might mean that any pizza that was ordered during that time might not get delivered, recorded, or billed.

 ## Customer Data

-When failure occurs there are is alway the probability of data corruption or loss.
+When failure occurs, data corruption or loss is probable.
 When this happens, the common solution is to restore it from a previous copy.
 This presents several interesting questions.

 1. Do you have a backup copy of the customer's data?
 1. How recent is the backup?